 Pressure-dispense Bar Tap

 Beer supplied in standard kegs is pumped along beer lines with the help of pressurized gases (usually carbon dioxide, sometimes nitrogen).
 The beer tap which controls the pressure is the decorative tap handle behind the bar.
-This is the most common type that you see in restaurants, pubs, and bars; you’ll find 360 beer taps at Howells & Hood, likely the largest tap system in the US.
+This is the most common type that you see in restaurants, pubs, and bars; you’ll find 90 beer taps at City Works and Old Town Pour House, some of the largest tap systems in the US.

 Keg Party Pumps